Skip to main content

 Per Jeremy Wharton, “a historical remodel that is adhering to more of a historical preservation type approach is going to cost more because we’re using higher quality woods and materials that aren’t as readily accessible.”
 The labor side carries most of that premium.
 There are only a few specialists in town skilled at repairing old wood-sash windows, the architects who work historic houses charge a premium because the planning and review-board interaction take more of their time, and our admin hours go up because of the extra application parameters from the historic review board.
 Standard remodel labor-to-materials sits around 50/50; on a historic preservation remodel it swings closer to 65/35 toward labor.

-• Custom millwork and period-accurate materials: Our 20+ in-house W-2 carpenters do period-correct trim matching in-house — no subcontracted finish work
+• Custom millwork and period-accurate materials: Our 20+ W-2 carpenters on Revolution's payroll do period-correct trim matching, baseboard profiles, casing, and crown — coordinated through one open-book budget

 • Period-correct wood window restoration: Few specialists in town, and the review board typically rejects vinyl replacements